DCFApixels/Unity-DebugX/README.md

 </br>

 A multifunctional, extensible, and high-performance Gizmos drawing utility for Unity.
-It works both in the editor and in the build, and drawing can be done both in OnDrawGizmos and in Update.
-HDRP, URP, and BRP are supported, but drawing in the OnDrawGizmos callbacks is not supported in BRP.
+It works both in the editor and in the build, and drawing can be done both in `OnDrawGizmos` and in `Update`.
+HDRP, URP, and BRP are supported, but drawing in the `OnDrawGizmos` callbacks is not supported in BRP.

 Syntax:
 ```c#